nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 }
 ```

-Now lets start with the main code, the `NodeVisitor\NamespaceConverter`.
+Now lets start with the main code, the `NamespaceConverter`.
 One thing it needs to do
 is convert `A\\B` style names to `A_B` style ones.

 ```php